lakarbatti/hs-616/Course_Questions_Week-wise.md

 Which statement below best describes "natural join"?

-* "natural join"" uses an obviously similar column for join.
+* "natural join" uses an obviously similar column for join.
 * "natural join" keeps only records in first table
 * "natural join" keeps only the information from second table if available
 * SQL does not support natural join